How the visual elements of an image can help or hinder audience engagement.

 This goes beyond just recognizing what visual images do well with an audience.
 The goal is to break down the images on a micro-level to find the best combination of elements to include in order to receive the most positive feedback from a target audience.

 Fortunately, advancements in AI and computer vision make it so we can analyze images on a deeper level than just “a picture of a sunset”.
-With computer vision we can see and analyze photos for the thousands of design features that make it up and then understand how those features effect performance.
+With computer vision we can see and analyze photos for the thousands of design features that make it up and then understand how those features affect performance.
+Digital marketers can then use these insights about visual storytelling to improve their content.

 The computer is trained through experience.
 The more objects with descriptors the computer “sees”, the more it is able to understand the characteristics of those objects, and identify them accurately for themselves in the future.
-This allows a computer to recognize the things that appear in an image such as that the ocean is the ocean, and a boat is a boat.
+This work allows a computer to recognize the things that appear in an image such as that the soccer ball is the soccer ball and the grass is the grass.

 A computer doesn't look for the core subject, but rather it looks and identifies all of the objects that make it up.
-By doing this, it breaks an image down to the micro level.
+By doing this, it breaks images down to the micro level.

 One of the other visual design features that computer vision takes into account is thecolor pallet of a particular image.

 The machine starts by identifying the exact color that make up each pixel in an image, giving it an extremely exact color palette of the image as a whole.
-However, because many of those colors are indistinguishable from each other to humans, they are then separated into the 12 core color groups and the distinct variations of each of those colors.
+However, because many of those colors are indistinguishable from each other to the human brain, they are then separated into the 12 core color groups and the distinct variations of each of those colors.
+These core color pics are used as storytelling tools to improve the presentation to the human brain.

 The 12 core colors that Cortex recognizes